NCI-CCR-BTEP/introduction_to_jupyter_notebook_2021129/README.md

   - From Finder, goto the Applications Folder
   - Select miniconda3
   - Goto the bin folder
-  - Click on jupyter-notebook and then copy and paste the URL that shows up in the terminal to a browser
+  - Click on jupyter-notebook and then follow the instructions that show up in the command line terminal to open

 <img src="open_jupyter_mac_1.png" />
 Figure 4: Starting Jupyter on Mac - part 1